oshablue/dacqman/README.md

 ## Modules Notes

+### d3

+7/21/23 moving from cdn html script tag for d3 v5.7.n to instead use npm i d3 as npm module

+However get ES6 incompat at the moment with the infamous Unexpected token exports - so could either edit and redefine the module exports line or try just

+npm uninstall d3

+npm i d3@6

+which gives d3 v6.7.0

 ### audio-speaker / speaker: looped warning message on terminal

 Currently, default package (1.5.1) will dump looped error onto the terminal when running from source, coming from mpg123 and output/coreaudio.c (see the message).